MarcoLoc95/ALMB/book/some_content/chap6_1.md

 where $k=\frac{2\pi}{\lambda}$ is the wave number and $\lambda$ is the wavelength.

-More in general, given the wave vector $\vec k$ pointing at the direction of propagation of the wave, the electric field in position $\vec r$ more in general becomes:
+More in general, given the wave vector $\vec k$ pointing at the direction of propagation of the wave, the electric field in position $\vec r=(x,y,z)$ more in general becomes:

 $$
 E \propto e^{i \vec k \cdot \vec r} \propto e^{i (k_x x + k_y y + k_z z)}
 $$

+Similarly, a **spherical wave** is a wave where the wavefronts are spherical and centered in the same origin.
+The spatial component of the electric field assumes the form:

+$$
+E \propto \frac{e^{i kR}}{R}
+$$

+where $R$ is the distance from the source.

+We can immediately see that the farther we are from the source, the dimmer the electric field is.
+This is because the energy spreads in space, in contrast with the plane wave where the energy is simply travelling.

 Huygens-Fresnel principle
 ---